renero/causal-graph/README.md

 method you want to use to infer the causal graph, and the hyperparameters you want to use.

-The minimum required to run `causalgraph` is a dataset file in CSV format, with the first row containing the names of the variables, and the rest of the rows containing the values of the variables.
+The minimum required to run `causalexplain` is a dataset file in CSV format, with the first row containing the names of the variables, and the rest of the rows containing the values of the variables.
 The method selected by default is ReX, but you can also choose between PC, FCI, GES, LiNGAM, CAM, NOTEARS.